OWASP/samm/v2.0/beta/core/design/d-security-requirements.md

 ## Maturity 3
 ### Benefit
+You align software development practices to limit security risks.

 ### Activity
 The best way to minimize the risk of issues occurring in software is to align maximally and integrate closely between the different parties.
 From a process perspective, this means that similar development paradigms are used and regular milestones are introduced to ensure proper alignment and qualitative progress.
 From a tools perspective, this might mean that similar build, verification and deployment environments are used, and other supporting tools (e.g. requirements or architecture tools) are shared to the extent possible.
 Code repositories should be shared or linked where possible.